Evodim/EntityStorageServices/README.md

 ```

-### Example: Query the Azure storage with entityTableClient
+### Usage example: Query the Azure storage with entityTableClient

-* Get entities with inner prop
 ```csharp
     //Get entities with indexed prop
     using (var mesure = counters.Mesure("Get By LastName (indexed)"))